All Episodes

 Right.

-And recall that we were all kind of put into lockdown, quarantined all that to flatten the curve.
+And recall that we were all kind of put into lockdown, quarantined, all that to flatten the curve.

 It wasn't so much to prevent deaths, it was to prevent the hospitals from being overrun.

-And what we're learning that even today, based on the new models that were released yesterday by A IMHE, they are still overestimating hospitalizations by factors of two, five, and even ten.
+And what we're learning that even today, based on the new models that were released yesterday by IMHE, they are still overestimating hospitalizations by factors of two, five, and even ten.

 Explain again what the IMHE is.